InnovativeInventor/InnovativeInventor/README.md

 Formerly, I was president of [Choate Programming Union](https://cpu.party) (my high school CS club).
 I'm also a ham radio operator ([general class](http://www.arrl.org/ham-radio-licenses)) – my callsign is `KC1LTV`.
 I mainly focus on crypto/security related things, although I have a variety of other interests.
-More recently, I've been doing redistricting work at the [MGGG redistricting lab](https://mggg.org/).
+More recently, I've been doing computational redistricting work at the non-partisan [MGGG redistricting lab](https://mggg.org/).

 As of 2020-12-31, `140/207` of my repositories are public.
 Here are several of my more interesting recent open-source projects (in no particular order and in varying degrees of completion).